yunruse/pxdlib/docs/pxd/readme.md

 ### Pixelmator blobs

-Various data blobs begin with the magic number `4-tP`.
-These are what we will call "Pixelmator blobs".
-They are little-endian, and have a twelve-byte header: 4 bytes for their magic number, 4 (ASCII) bytes for their type, and 4 bytes for an integer specifying the length of the blob.
-Their type is given in reverse order; it is sometimes clear as to their purpose.
+Various "Pixelmator blobs" may be encountered in the `.pxd` format.
+They are little-endian, and have a twelve-byte header:
+- 4 bytes for their magic number, `4-tP`.
+- 4 bytes for their type, specified as an ASCII string given in reverse order;
+- 4 bytes for an integer specifying the length of the blob in bytes.
+The end may contain garbage bytes, as this is always padded to the nearest 4 bytes.

 While some blobs' types appear only once (and are described where they are found), many of them are shared.
-Below ar common blob types:
+Below are common blob types:

-- `SI16` is a one-byte integer (“character”) followed by three garbage bytes.
+- `SI16` is a short integer of 16 bits, followed by two garbage bytes.
 - `Strn` is a string.
-This starts with 4 bytes for the number of characters, as 0 to 3 characters at the end may be garbage bytes to pad the blob.
+This starts with 4 bytes for the number of characters, followed by the characters.
+(There may be garbage bytes at the end.)
-- `PTPt` and `PTSz` are a grid-based set of points or sizes, respectively, with two double-precision floats for x and y.
-One pixel coordinates to an increase 0.5, so you have to double the, uh, double doubles.
+- `PTPt` and `PTSz` are two double-precision floats representing the x and y dimensions of a point or size, respectively.
+An increase in one pixel corresponds to an increase by 0.5, so you have to double the, uh, double doubles.
 - `PTFl` is a double-precision float.
+- `Arry` is an array of other blobs – notably, its length will include these other blobs.
+It first contains two integers, the first nominally 1 and the second, _n_, the number of items in the array.
+The array is then followed by _n_ integers giving the starting positions of each entry after this header (i.e. the first is 0).

 ### JSON structures